 3. Iodine Deficiency Remains a Concern

-Much of the world continues to suffer from iodine deficiency.
+Much of the world continues to experience iodine deficiency.
 While many developing countries lack adequate dietary iodine, people in western countries are increasingly at risk of iodine deficiency from diets based on processed foods.
-Not only are more and more foods grown in iodine-deficient soils, but processed foods can introduce toxic compounds that disrupt your body's absorption of dietary iodine.
+More and more food is grown in iodine-deficient soil, and processed food can introduce toxic compounds that disrupt the body's absorption of iodine.

-4. Iodine Deficiency and Breast Cancer Have Been Linked
+4. Iodine Deficiency & Breast Cancer Are Linked

 Although breast cancer has a number of causes and taking an iodine supplement is not a cancer-preventative, studies have shown a correlation between breast cancer and thyroid disorders.
-Both the thyroid gland and breast require iodine to function properly.
-People in countries with a higher consumption of iodine-rich foods, particularly women who eat seaweed, experience such issues less frequently.
+The thyroid gland and breasts require iodine to function properly.
+People in countries with higher consumption of iodine-rich foods, particularly women who eat seaweed, experience such issues less frequently.